 - In 2012 there was a move to exclude all Whitehall policy discussions from access.
 Former cabinet secretary Lord O’Donnell and former Home Secretary Jack Straw both called for this during the Justice select committee’s post legislative scrutiny of the Act, though the committee went on to reject the proposal.

 - In 2012 the coalition government announced in its response to the Justice Committee’s report that it was considering a series of measures to make it easier to refuse FOI requests on cost grounds, reviving measures previously attempted by the Blair administration.
 The government said it would decide which options it preferred and consult on them.
 By the time it left office, in May 2015, no consultation paper had been published.
-But the proposals almost certainly remain on the Ministry of Justice’s wish-list and are likely to re-surface.

 These proposed restrictions have been successfully resisted.
 In each case the CFOI’s unique expertise has been crucial.